-Prerequisites: Admission to superintendent program or consent of instructor.
+Hours: 1 classroom + 0 lab/studio Prerequisites: Admission to superintendent program or consent of instructor.
 Co-requisites: EDA 659.
-Taught: Spring only

-Study and observation of the role and responsibilities of the school superintendent in practice.
+Taught: Spring only Study and observation of the role and responsibilities of the school superintendent in practice.
 Students are required to spend time in field settings.

-EDA 691 Principal as Researcher: Designing Collaborative Action Research (2 credits)
+EDA 791 Principal as Researcher: Designing Collaborative Action Research (2 credits)

-In this course, candidates will learn to conduct action research that will be used throughout coursework and in the development of the capstone project.
+Hours: 2 classroom + 0 lab/studio Prerequisites: Admission to Education Specialist.
+Taught: Fall and summer In this course, candidates will learn to conduct action research that will be used throughout coursework and in the development of the capstone project.